Democratic Leadership: Key Characteristics and Benefits

 More Creativity

-Because democratic leadership encourages people to share their ideas, this type of leader also rewards creativity.
-Because new and innovative solutions are likely to be praised or rewarded, group members are more likely to come up with ideas that are out of the box.
+Because the democratic leadership style encourages people to share their ideas, this type of leader also rewards creativity.
+Because new and innovative solutions are likely to be praised or rewarded, group members are likelier to come up with ideas that are out of the box.

 Improved Confidence